On the tables of kings and emperors

 This is the process by which vinegar develops its best characteristics.
 It takes place in barrels or casks made of fine oak, chestnut and cherry wood for a minimum of 60 days.

-This is the period of no less than three years during which Balsamic Vinegar of Modena P.G.I. remains in barrels or casks and can be defined as “aged”, the only adjective that the Production Specifications allow to be used for Balsamic Vinegar of Modena P.G.I..
+This is the period of no less than three years during which Aceto Balsamico di Modena I.G.P. refines in barrels or casks and can be defined “aged”, the only adjective that the Production Specifications allows to e use for Aceto Balsamico di Modena P.G.I..

-Cooked must, brown and fragrant thanks to the caramelised sugars it contains, gives structure and the typical taste to Balsamic Vinegar of Modena P.G.I..
-Concentrated must, with a fresher and more fruity bouquet, adds aromas and floral notes.
+Cooked must, dark and fragrant thanks to the caramelised sugars it contains, gives structure and the typical taste to Aceto Balsamico di Modena P.G.I..
+Concentrated must, with a fresher and fruity bouquet, adds aromas and floral notes.
 The must comes exclusively from the seven grape varieties indicated by the Specifications, which are the most commonly cultivated in Emilia Romagna.

 The set of rules and instructions which must be followed in the production, storage, packaging and marketing of food products to be certified with a certificate of origin or quality.